 Shopkeeper: You sound just like my wife...

-By the time you've received the Master Sword, you have probably requested the help of Irene the witch on several occasions, during which she chastises you and makes snarky comments every time as she flies you to various places on her broom.
+- By the time you've received the Master Sword, you have probably requested the help of Irene the witch on several occasions, during which she chastises you, advertises her grandmother's potions, makes snarky comments, complains about the bell, etc. as she flies you to various places on her broom.
 Once you get the Master Sword and have to return to Hyrule Castle, you'll probably want her help getting to the castle as quickly as possible so you won't have to walk.
 This time, only her broom shows up, with a dialogue box simply containing "..." and nothing more.
 Until the Fridge Horror settles in as you realize what this means as she's one of the Seven Sages that Yuga nabbed, it can initially come across as very comical, as if Irene was so fed up with helping you that she didn't even bother to show up this time.

 - Everything looks quite normal while being in the top-down view.
 But once in painting mode one can see (when on certain walls) that many of the worlds objects (like grass) is tilted and looks hilariously offset as if the worlds gravity pulls everything at an angle.
 A side effect of a normal 3D world looking rather boring from a top-down view is that a 3D world designed for a top-down view looks ridiculous from a normal view.